cybergarage/uecho/doc/device_inside.md

 ![Node Observers](img/node_msg_handler.png)

-The developer can handle all request messages using the node message listener, and they can handle only valid messages using the object and property message listeners.
+The developer can handle all request messages using the node message listener, and they can handle only valid messages using the object and property message listeners.

 ### Node Message Listener